JessicaKankam/python_projects/README.md

 - Exploratory Data Analysis (EDA)
 - Data cleaning and preprocessing
 - Statistical analysis and hypothesis testing
-- Regression modeling
+- Predictive modeling (regression + classification)
+- Clustering
-- Customer and campaign insights
+- Business interpretation and recommendations
 - Data-driven storytelling for business decision-making

 Each project is organized in its own folder and includes: